New Techniques for obtaining Schubert-type formulas for Hamiltonian manifolds: The most general theorem

-Our first main result is a generalization of \cite[Theorem 1.2]{GT}.
-More precisely, it is more general whenever $H^2(M;\R) \neq \R$.
-The main advantage of our formula is that in this case it nearly always allows us to express $\alpha_p(q)$ as a sum over fewer paths.
+In this section, we will prove our most general theorem, Theorem~\ref{thm:main}.
+As we mentioned in the introduction, it is a generalization of \cite[Theorem 1.2]{GT}.
+More precisely, it is more general whenever $H^2(M;\R) \neq \R$; see Remark~\ref{rmk:symplectic}.
+The main advantage of our formula is that it usually allows us to express $\alpha_p(q)$ as a sum over fewer paths.
+For the reader's convenience, we will recall the statement of Theorem~\ref{thm:main}.